 The Grazing Board – Your Art

 A charcuterie board is like a canvas, and you can be as creative as you like.
-Putting together an Indian platter is a form of art in which you contrast textures and colors.
+Putting together an Indian platter is a form of art that involves contrasting textures and colors.
 There are absolutely no rules on how you create one.
-Whether it is simple or elaborate – you are still bound to enjoy it!
+Whether it is simple or elaborate, you are still bound to enjoy it!

 Where Can I Buy a Charcuterie Board?

 A wide variety of options are available these days.
 You can find them locally in almost any store that has a kitchen goods section.
-You can get them at Target, TJ Maxx, Bed Bath and Beyond, Walmart, William Sonoma, etc. They are also available online on Amazon.
+You can find them at Target, TJ Maxx, Bed Bath & Beyond, Walmart, and Williams-Sonoma, among other retailers.
+They are also available online on Amazon.

 I am using a large-size tray from Ikea in this Indian Charcuterie Board.